psb1558/Cerne-font/README.md

 can enter a text of your choice, switch back and forth between modern and historical mode, and play with the colors.

-The font is not yet ready to use (many characters missing! horrible metrics!).
+The font will come in two versions: a compact webfont with a COLR table, usable in all major browsers, and a desktop version with both CLOR and SVG tables, usable in LibreOffice, Microsoft Word, and the Adobe Creative Suite.

+The current version is a beta, version 0.001, neither complete nor guaranteed to be stable.
 ETA for an initial release: Late summer 2021.